 When Should You Plant Calendula?

 In areas with summer temperatures above 85 degrees Fahrenheit, the summer heat may kill your calendulas, forcing you to plant in the spring and the fall.
-In zone 8, you should plant calendula in March or April, and you may have to plant it again in October.
+In zone 8, you should plant calendula in March or April, and you may have to plant again in September or October.
 In zone 10, you can plant at any time from February to October.

 Soil, Sunlight and Water Recommendations for Calendula